tim-roberts1/tva/scripts/release/README.md

 **This script is an escape hatch.** It allows a release to be created without pushing a commit to be verified by GH actions. **It does not run any automated unit tests.** Testing is solely the responsibility of the release engineer.

-Note that this script git-archives the TVA repo (at the current revision) to a temporary directory before building, so **uncommitted changes are not included in the build**.
+Note that this script git-archives the Pando repo (at the current revision) to a temporary directory before building, so **uncommitted changes are not included in the build**.

 #### Example usage